A non-iterative formula for straightening fillings of Young diagrams: Preliminaries

 \section{Preliminaries}

 In this section we recall a number of standard definitions and results on partitions, Young diagrams, fillings, and straightening.
-We follow the formulation and notation in \cite[Chapter 4.1]{phdthesisCIkenmeyer}, for more details and proofs see \cite{MR1464693} and \cite{MR1153249}.
+We follow the formulation in \cite[Chapter 4.1]{phdthesisCIkenmeyer}, for more details and proofs see \cite{MR1464693} and \cite{MR1153249}.